 I have already described in my previous posts about creating oracle forms using wizards and creating list of values (LOVs).
-In this post I am going to describe How to create buttons for Inserting, Saving, Navigating and Deleting records in oracle forms.
+In this post I am going to discuss on the steps to Insert, Navigate and Delete records in oracle forms.
 Insertion, Deletion and Navigation functions are necessary for manipulating data within forms whether it is greed line view or form view or any other format.
 You can add those buttons by simply adding push buttons from toolbox to the form and adding PL/SQL query in the button trigger using PL/SQL editor.
 Here are some steps for adding buttons on the form.

 1. At first create a form as given in the post “How to Create Oracle Forms by Using Wizard ?” then start to add the buttons on the form as given in the image below.

 2. Add push buttons in the form area from toolbox by clicking on it and drawing on the form.
 Then give a new name and label name as given in the image below from the Property Palette.
 You can open the Property Palette by right clicking on the button and clicking on Property Palette option.